21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 You won't believe how many ways you can put that bottle of hand sanitizer gel to use.
 Here's what the experts recommend.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Hand it to hand sanitizer

 This gel can come in handy during cold and flu season and in extremely germy situations like hospitals, medical clinics, and doctors offices.
 And while dermatologists recommend you don’t overuse it on your hands—it can really dry them out—there are plenty of other uses that you may never have thought of: Keeping hand sanitizer around the house is a great idea, germs or no germs.
-Check out the best hand sanitizers you can go buy right now.

 Hand sanitizer cuts right through tarnish on silver, according to Taste of Home.
 “Squirt a few drops on a soft cloth and rub away the tarnish,” they advise.
 Here are 20 genius uses for cornstarch.